antarctica/lantern/docs/models.md

 - ArcGIS items are limited to the properties used in ArcGIS item pages, and that map to the ArcGIS content item information model (i.e. maintenance and progress information is not included as they cannot be represented)
-- only the OGL v3 licence is supported as a licence usage constraint, using others will raise an exception
+- only the OGL v3 and MAGIC internal products licences are supported as a licence usage constraint
+  - using others will raise an exception
 - group based sharing options are not supported
 - the Esri vendor specific [Metadata](#arcgis-items-metadata) used is too minimal to be considered valid by the ArcGIS Online/Portal metadata editor